An Early Modern Mapping of Southeast Asia, China Sea and Philippine Islands

-Girolamo Ruscelli's India Tercera Nuova Tavola is one of the earliest obtainable modern maps of Southeast Asia.
+Girolamo Ruscelli's India Tercera Nuova Tavola is one of the earliest obtainable modern maps of the Philippines and Southeast Asia.

 The map occupies a broad swath of Asia from the Bay of Bengal to southern China in the north, and down just below the Equator to the south.
 While not particularly accurate by modern standards, Gastaldi's efforts to map Southeast Asia were nevertheless a marked improvement on the Ptolemaic conceptions that hitherto appeared on printed maps that depicted the region.